wandadrizzle/100DAYSOFCODE/journal/2024/100DAYSOFCODE-2024.md

+## 12 March 2024
+The [next certificate](https://www.sololearn.com/en/learn/courses/web-development) is proving to be a little difficult.
+I've barely made a dent in the course - LOOK:
+  - [x] Getting Started with HTML
+  - [x] Going Deeper with HTML
+  - [x] Using Attributes - where I am starting today
+  - [x] Mastering HTML
+  - [x] Getting Started with CSS
+  - [x] Styling Elements
+  - [ ] Page Design and Layout - gonna start this at 10:00
+  - [ ] Transitions & Transforms
+  - [ ] Welcome to JavaScript
+  - [ ] Going deeper with JavaScript
+  - [ ] Working with Data
+  - [ ] Control Flow

+Wait, kanti I am half-way there!
+That's actually good. :)
 ## 11 March 2024 (022)
 Before I say what my plans for the week are perhaps I should quickly mention what I was up to during the weekend.
 Well, my laptop is dying and takes too long to start up so for the most part I did SoloLearn lessons using my phone.
 It paid off some-what...